Prashant-Bhatt-2000/SecretCode/README.md

 # SecretCode
-This is a tool to encrypt or decrypt the text
+This is a tool to encrypt or decrypt the text.

+For encryption and decrytion - I have used cryptography module for encryption and decryption.
+For Gui - I have used tkinter

 _________________________________________________________________________